forest-host/questions/README.md

 ### float
 A number with decimals

-- `decimals`: number of decimals for number
-- `min`: minimal value that number can be
+- `min`: minimal value that number can be, with decimals
-- `max`: minimal value that number can be
+- `max`: minimal value that number can be, with decimals

 ### select
 A select question has multiple possible answers but only one answer can be given